 A T-R Unit is an allocyclic transgressive-regressive unit.
 If you are like me, I had no idea what allocyclic meant.
 Transgressive is advancing, regressive is receding.

-Allocyclic is simply an event/cycle that occurs over a depositional system that effects the entire system.
-Examples can be a sea level change, a climate change or some tectonic activity.
-For example, the rise in oxygen, sea levels and temperatures during the Pennsylvanian could be considered an allocyclic event.
+Allocyclic is simply an event/cycle that occurs over a depositional system that affects the entire system.
+Examples can be a sea level change, a climate change, or some tectonic activity.
+For example, the rise in oxygen, sea levels, and temperatures during the Pennsylvanian could be considered an allocyclic event.

 Another variation, called autocyclic, is a localized change.

-These T-R units are measured in orders of magnitude in a way.
-Most of the Pennsylvanian and part of the Permian time period is considered a second-order T-R unit.
+T-R units use orders of magnitude for measurement.
+Most of the Pennsylvanian and part of the Permian period is considered a second-order T-R unit.

 Orders and Time

-The magnitude, or order, of the T-R Unit also helps define a length of geological time.
+The T-R Unit’s magnitude, or order, also helps define the length of geological time.
 These are:

 Magnitude | Length of Time |